AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 The TitanNet switch in the console runs from the same UPS as the console itself, so if power fails the switch will continue working.

-When you power down the Arena, the UPS will continue to power the internal switch for about 5 minutes.
-This is to allow you to restart the console without interrupting the network (for example if you have connected a backup console via the Arena switch).
+When you power down the console, the UPS will continue to power the internal switch for about 5 minutes.
+This is to allow you to restart the console without interrupting the network (for example if you have connected a backup console via the inbuilt switch).